Nothing beats an Agile Team.

 Collaboration and Culture

-Agile Teams are motivated by a shared vision and their commitment to deliver value to the customer.
+Agile Teams are motivated by a shared vision and their commitment to delivering value to the customer.
 Each team member is fully dedicated to a single team and works intensely.
 Team members continuously and actively engage with other teams to manage dependencies and resolve impediments.
-Relationships within the team are based on trust, facilitated by a common mission, common Iteration Goals, and team PI Objectives.
+Relationships within the team are based on trust, facilitated by a common mission, Iteration Goals, and team PI Objectives.
 Collaboration is continuously improved using regular feedback loops that are built into the learning cycle.
 Each tangible delivery of value encourages trust, reduces uncertainty and risk, and builds confidence.